 The summarized information below is tailored for what we think our clients would find most helpful.
 It is not the full rules, regulations or terms.
 This summary information is NOT tax advice and may be missing relevant information to make informed decisions.
 It's meant to help guide you the appropriate details linked below only.
 Please consult the details in the related links or contact us to discuss your specifics before relying on the summary information.
 We may update this information as we learn more about the programs.

-***updates as of December 2020 COVID relieve bill are noted with *** below as well as March American Rescue Plan Act have now been added below.
+***updates as of December 2020 COVID relief bill are noted with *** below as well as March American Rescue Plan Act have now been added below.

 To confirm your payment or provide the IRS additional information such as banking information, use this link: https://www.irs.gov/coronavirus/economic-impact-payments

 Under the provisions signed into law December 27, 2020: